indoor floor-level tracker with rak wisblock and blues notecard

 The connection to Datacake will be established by integrating the TTN and Notehub with the platform.
 You can create two devices in DataCake or configure a single device to receive data from multiple platforms.

-Figure 5: Datacake Fields Configuration
+Figure 5: Datacake Fields configuration

-If everything has been set up correctly, you should see a data history display similar to the following image:
+2. If everything has been set up correctly, you should see a data history display similar to the following image:

-Figure 6: Datacake History of Data
+Figure 6: Datacake history of data

 After completing the Notehub and TTN integration using Datacake’s official guides, your dashboard should look similar to Figure 7:

-Figure 7: Datacake Dashboard Result
+Figure 7: Datacake dashboard result

 You can now send data to DataCake using LoRaWAN or NB-IoT/BLE/Cat-1.